TEXT-S&P summary: Tata Consultancy Services Ltd.

 Liquidity

 TCS’ liquidity is “strong,” as defined in our criteria.
-We expect the company’s ratio of sources to uses of liquidity to exceed 1.5x over the next two years.
-Sources will exceed uses even if EBITDA falls by over 30%.
 Our assessment of the company’s liquidity is based on the following factors and assumptions:

--- As of Sept.
-30, 2012, the company has cash and liquid investments of over INR90.8 billion.
+-- As of March 31, 2012, the company has cash and liquid investments of over INR90 billion.
 It largely deploys surplus funds in bank fixed deposits and in some mutual funds.

 -- TCS’ surplus funds exceed its minimal debt-like obligations, capital expenditure, and outgo for possible small to mid-sized acquisitions.